birdup000/SassyChat/README.md

 Thanks for helping out in advance :smiley: :heart_eyes:

 # Are we Open Source?
-Yes we are open source just make sure to tag us in your project (on Github or Website,Youtube,blog,etc... ) that you create because it helps us gain attention so other users/developers can benefit from using our project.
+Yes we are open source please tag us in your project (on Github or Website,Youtube,blog,etc... ) that you create because it helps us gain attention so other users/developers can benefit from using our project.